trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   name (e.g. ``TribitsProj_TRIBITS_DIR``, ``TriBITS_SOURCE_DIR``,
   ``Boost_INCLUDE_DIRS``).

-I don't now of any other language that uses different case senstivity rules for varibles verses functions.
-However, because we must parse macro and function arguments when writing user-defined macros and functions, it is a good thing that CMake varibles are not case insensitive.
-Case insenstivity would make it much harder and more expensive to parse argument lists (see
+I don't know of any other programming language that uses different case senstivity rules for varibles verses functions.
+However, because we must parse macro and function arguments when writing user-defined macros and functions, it is a good thing that CMake varibles are case sensitive.
+Case insenstivity would make it much harder and more expensive to parse argument lists that take keyword-based arguments (see `PARSE_ARGUMENTS()`_).

-The other mistakes that people make is not understanding how CMake scopes variables and other entities.
+Other mistakes that people make result from not understanding how CMake scopes variables and other entities.
 CMake defaults a global scope (i.e. "cache" varibles) and several nested local scopes that are created by ``ADD_SUBDIRECTORY()`` and entering FUNCTIONS.
 See `DUAL_SCOPE_SET()`_ for a short discussion of these scoping rules.
+It is not just varibles that can have local and global scoping rules.
+Other entities, like defines set with the built-in command ``ADD_DEFINITIONS()`` only apply to the local scope and child scopes.
+That means that if you call ``ADD_DEFINITIONS()`` to set a define that affects the meaning of a header-file in C or C++, for example, that definition will *not* carry over to a peer subdirectory and those definitions will not be set (see warning in `TRIBITS_ADD_LIBRARY()`_).

-???
+Now that some CMake basics and common gotchas have been reviewed, we now get into the meat of TriBITS starting with the overall structure of a TriBITS project.

 Structure of a TriBITS Project